tayjaybabee/APIKeyPER/README.md

 # APIKeyPER

 APIKeyPER is a Python-based project developed by Inspyre Softworks.
 It provides a simple and efficient way to manage API keys associated with various services.
 The project is designed to store, retrieve, and manage API keys in a secure and organized manner.

 ## Features

+### 1. API Key Management

-- **Add API Keys:** You can add API keys associated with a specific service.
+- **Add API Keys**: Add API keys associated with a specific service.
-- **Retrieve API Keys:** You can retrieve API keys associated with a specific service.
+- **Retrieve API Keys**: Retrieve API keys associated with a specific service.
-- **Delete API Keys:** You can delete API keys associated with a specific service.
+- **Delete API Keys**: Delete API keys associated with a specific service.
-- **List Services:** You can list all the services for which API keys are stored.
+- **List Services**: List all the services for which API keys are stored.

+### 2. Encryption and Security

+- **Encryption Key Management**: Manage encryption keys through file, system keyring, or SFTP server.
+- **Encryption Key Export**: Export the encryption key to a file, system keyring, or SFTP server.

+### 3. Decorators for API Key Requirements

+- **Function-level Decorator**: Ensure API keys are available for specific services.
+- **Class-level Decorator**: Ensure API keys are available for specific services when an instance is created.

 ## How to Use

-Here is a simple example of how to use APIKeyPER:
+### Example Usage of APIKeyPER Class:

 ```python
 from apikeyper import APIKeyPER